gradient-ai/stylegan2/README.md

 Once you create your own copy of this repo and add the repo to a project in your Paperspace Gradient account, you will be able to commit your own changes to the source, and have the changes automatically validated by running a Gradient workflow exercises the source below.

 There are a few prerequisites you will need to have in place:
-1. A Paperspace Gradient account with a subscription that supports GPU machine access, and Gradient github integration.
+1. Create a [Paperspace account](https://console.paperspace.com/signup?gradient=true) with a Gradient subscription that supports GPU machine access, and Gradient github integration.
 2. You will need a defined Gradient dataset in your account named **demo-dataset**.
-If you go through the sample demo workflow in the Gradient web interface you will already have that dataset.
+You can go through the [Workflow Demo](https://docs.paperspace.com/gradient/get-started/quick-start#create-a-project) which will automatically create **demo-dataset** in your account.
+You can learn more about Gradient datasets [here](https://docs.paperspace.com/gradient/data/data-overview/private-datasets-repository).
-3. Create your own copy of this repo using the "Use thistemplate" button in Github.
+3. Create your own copy of this repo using the "Use this template" button in Github.
-4. Create a project from this repo in your Gradient account, following the instructions on the Projects page.
+4. Create a github connected project following the instructions on the Gradient Projects page.
 5. Finally, you will need to modify the repo url in the workflow yaml definition of your copy of this repo, so that the workflow will pull your copy of the sources instead of the copy from the template.
 The workflow yaml spec for this repo is located in [**.gradient/workflows/stylegan2.yaml**](.gradient/workflows/stylegan2.yaml).
 ```yaml
 jobs: